hburgoyne/picard_mcp/README.md

    - The MCP server issues a UUID-based client ID and cryptographically secure client secret
    - Client credentials should be stored securely and never exposed in client-side code

+2. **User Authentication Flow**:
+   - User authenticates only with the Django client
+   - When the user initiates connection to the MCP server, the Django client makes a server-side request to the MCP's `/api/user-tokens/user-token` endpoint
+   - The request includes:
+     - Client credentials (client_id and client_secret)
+     - User information (username and email)
+     - Option to create user if not exists
+   - The MCP server verifies client credentials and either finds or creates a corresponding user
+   - MCP server issues access and refresh tokens for the user
+   - Django client securely stores these tokens and uses them for API requests

+3. **API Access**:
+   - Client includes the access token in the Authorization header (`Authorization: Bearer {token}`) for all API requests
+   - MCP server validates the token signature, expiration, and audience claims
+   - MCP server enforces scope-based permissions for each endpoint
+   - When the access token expires, client uses the refresh token to obtain a new one

+4. **Security Features**:
+   - Only confidential clients can use this method, providing server-to-server security
+   - Client credentials are verified for each token request
+   - Tokens are blacklisted after use to prevent replay attacks
+   - Refresh tokens use rotation: each use generates a new refresh token and invalidates the old one

+#### 2. Standard OAuth 2.0 Authorization Code Flow with PKCE (Legacy)

+The system also supports the standard OAuth 2.0 Authorization Code flow with PKCE for enhanced security, following RFC 6749 and RFC 7636 standards.
+This approach requires users to authenticate with both the client and the MCP server:

-2. **Authorization Flow**:
+1. **Authorization Flow**:
    - User initiates login through the Django client
    - Client generates a cryptographically secure random `state` parameter for CSRF protection
-   - Client generates a random PKCE `code_verifier` (min 43 characters) and derives `code_challenge` using SHA-256
+   - Client generates a random PKCE `code_verifier` and derives `code_challenge` using SHA-256
    - Client redirects to MCP server's `/authorize` endpoint with:
      - `response_type=code`
      - `client_id` (UUID format)
-     - `redirect_uri` (must exactly match one of the registered URIs)
+     - `redirect_uri`
      - `scope` (space-separated list, e.g., `memories:read memories:write`)
-     - `state` (for CSRF protection and session binding)
+     - `state` (for CSRF protection)
      - PKCE parameters (`code_challenge` and `code_challenge_method=S256`)
    - MCP server authenticates the user (if not already authenticated)
    - MCP server validates all parameters and redirects back to the client with a short-lived authorization code

-3. **Token Exchange**:
+2. **Token Exchange**:
    - Client verifies the returned `state` parameter matches the one sent in the authorization request
    - Client exchanges the authorization code for access and refresh tokens via `/token` endpoint
-   - Request includes:
-     - `grant_type=authorization_code`
-     - `code` (the authorization code received)
-     - `redirect_uri` (must match the one used in authorization request)
-     - `client_id` (UUID format)
-     - `client_secret` (for confidential clients)
-     - `code_verifier` (the original PKCE verifier that corresponds to the challenge)
-   - MCP server validates all parameters, verifies the code hasn't been used before, and confirms the code_verifier
    - MCP server issues a JWT access token, refresh token, expiration time, and granted scopes
-   - Client stores tokens securely (server-side for web applications) and never exposes them to the frontend

-4. **API Access**:
+3. **API Access**:
-   - Client includes the access token in the Authorization header (`Authorization: Bearer {token}`) for all API requests
-   - MCP server validates the token signature, expiration, and audience claims
-   - MCP server enforces scope-based permissions for each endpoint
-   - When the access token expires, client uses the refresh token to obtain a new one via the `/token` endpoint with `grant_type=refresh_token`
-   - If refresh token is expired or invalid, client must restart the authorization flow
+   - Same as in the Direct Connect approach

 ### Database Models